 The pleasure of stepping into a shower enclosure rather than trying to step over into a bath tub wall enhances your showering pleasure immeasurably – particularly as they can accommodate a more powerful shower fixture or even a shower panel.

 Framed Corner shower enclosures or Quadrant/Semi Circle enclosures are ideal for maximizing space in your bathroom.

 Glass Shower Doors for Tubs & Shower Enclosures – FRAMELESS

 Frameless enclosures feature a unique rounded header design constructed of heavy gauge high polish chrome and gold anodized aluminum, fourteen standard painted finishes and custom matched colors to your decor.
 Steamline profiles and ease of installation adds to this elegant look.

-On frameless doors, the handles and hinges are mounted directly through the glass rather than being attached to the frames.
+On frameless glass shower doors featured on our Westchester sister store website, the handles and hinges are mounted directly through the glass rather than being attached to the frames.
 Frameless doors have the advantage of giving a room a larger, more open feeling, and in being easier to clean.
 Fitted with clear glass, they show off a decorative wall tile or marble.

 Because they lack the protection of metal framework, they are usually made of thicker, heavier glass (3/8″ to 1/2″ vs. 3/16″ to 1/4″on framed doors); this gives a feeling of luxury and durability.
 When the doors have mounted side panels, those panels are often framed even when the door is not.